AliBasicCoder/super-svelte-router/README.md

 <h1>I'm static</h1>
 ```

-## dynamic route
+## Dynamic routes

 to use a dynamic route put : before the dynamic part(s) of url
 you could have as many dynamic parts as you like

-for example
+for example:

 `/foo/:id`

-in this example `:id` could be replaced with anything including `:id` expect /
+in this example `:id` could be replaced with anything including `:id`

 example for pathname(s) that matches this example